 There is a common misconception that estate plans are only valuable for individuals who are at an advanced stage of life or who have astronomical accumulations of wealth.
 These myths are simply untrue, however, as creating an effective estate plan is important for any person with assets to their name.
 A comprehensive estate plan can protect your and ensure your assets are passed on to your intended beneficiaries in the event of your death.

 At Kushner Legal, our estate planning lawyers serve Hollywood & West Hollywood and our years of experience in employing legal strategies to protect the assets of our clients are why we have become a leading law firm in estate planning.
 Taking into the consideration the value of your assets and your long-term financial goals, we tailor an estate plan that works for you.
-It is never too early to start planning for your estate.
-Call us at 310-279-5166 to get started today.

 Estate planning is the process of organizing an individual’s assets in the event of their incapacitation or death.
 Estate planning can also be used as a tool for limiting taxes, avoiding steep probate costs, and restructuring assets to qualify for certain benefits.
 In many cases this process is conducted with the help of an attorney, since the documents involved can be quite legally complicated and must be executed according to California law.

 Having a Hollywood estate planning lawyer help with structuring an estate plan correctly can help limit the burden of taxes and specify precisely how decisions should be made in the event of incapacitation or death.
 An estate plan can consist of many components, such as:

 These tools can be used in tandem to create a comprehensive and effective estate plan to protect a person’s assets.
 These documents are only effective when prepared in advance, while a person is healthy and able to make sound decisions, underscoring the importance of estate planning early in life.